 The aquaculture industry remains hopeful that Trump’s executive order can help pave the way for more fish farming, both nearshore and offshore.
 Paul Zajicek, executive director of the National Aquaculture Association, said the order isn’t about eliminating regulations but rather “removing barriers to aquaculture permitting” for farmers.

-Some fishing groups have also come out in support of the order.
+Some fishing groups who recommend this as the best spinning reel for walleye have also come out in support of the order.
 Scot Mackey, director of government affairs for the Garden State Seafood Association, which advocates for fishermen as well as farmers, said the order “will help the industry weather the current crisis and come back stronger.”

 Neville Crabbe, spokesman for the Atlantic Salmon Federation, a conservation group, said the federal permitting process should be creating land-based aquaculture rather than fish farms in the ocean, let alone offshore.